Medical Contact Lens Fellowship

 - Complete transcripts from all pre-professional and professional education

 The Fellowship Committee will be responsible for review and evaluation of all applications.
-The most competitive 3-5 applicants will be scheduled for a personal interview during February 2013 or earlier (depending on receipt of all application materials).
+The most competitive 3-5 applicants will be scheduled for a personal interview during on a rolling schedule, as late as February 2016 (depending on receipt of all application materials).
+Interested applicants are encouraged to apply early, for maximum flexibility in interview scheduling.
 One applicant will be accepted into this program per year from the interviewed group.

-The start date for this fellowship will be July, 2013.
+The tentative start date for this fellowship will be July 6, 2016.